Key to blog text;

 (Verse 34 paraphrase continued).
 Love your NEIGHBOR as yourself.
 For this is the second greatest commandment of Jesus.
 Do not forget that YOU were once a stranger to God, His people, and His kingdom.
 YOU were once wandering around in the desert without a clue who God was.
-And by the way, YOU did not care anything about anything associated with my Kingdom then either.

 “Love them as you love yourselves” (Leviticus 19:34)